justachoob/tokimon/README.md

   * **Country:** Text Input
   * **Motto:**  Text Input such as "Gotta Catch Them all"
   * **Id:**  Corresponding ID for creation in the table
+  * **Team:** Red blue or yellow!

 Individual Trainer Pages:
 ####Extra Feature:
 All above information is displayed, plus related Tokimons are listed and a link to the details of each tokimon exists.
 Relative Size of each tokimon owned by the trainer is also displayed as boxes!
+In the show page, Trainer name will change color based on team chosen!
+(Was testing rails generate migration add_fieldname_to_tablename fieldname:string in rails)

 Tokimons:
   * **Name**